 Is Auxiliary Heat the Same as Emergency Heat?

-Auxiliary heat is triggered by environmental reasons, as noted above.
+Auxiliary heat is automatically triggered by environmental reasons, as noted above.

-Emergency heat is turned on automatically and should only be done when the outdoor temperature is below 30 degrees.
+Emergency heat is turned on manually or automatically and typically should only be done when the outdoor temperature is below 30 degrees.

 The main difference is that the auxiliary heat is a backup or supplement to your conventional heating or external heat pump.